 pastured animals, gardens, barns, a restored

 farmhouse, hundred-year-old trees and abundant wildlife.
 It is a

 quiet, tranquil place where the starry sky is unaffected by city

-The homes at Elderberry will be small (1200 sq ft
+The homes at Elderberry are small (1200 sq ft

 max).
-They will be duplexes and quadraplexes in order to
+They are duplexes and quadraplexes in order to

 preserve land, increase energy efficiency and encourage

 interaction among members.

 Elderberry welcomes visits from those who may be interested in living

 with us.
 We invite you to explore our website or contact us to